• Fri. Nov 28th, 2025

 THE EXCHANGE OF DRIVING LICENSES ISSUED BY STATES THAT DO NOT HAVE AN EXCHANGE AGREEMENT

-The process of exchange is not a straightforward process for drivers that find themselves in category 3.
+The process of exchange is not a straightforward process for drivers who find themselves in category 3.
 These drivers are advised to contact the embassy or consulate of the issuing country in Cyprus for more detailed information regarding the correct procedure.
-After an application has been submitted, a temporary paper driving licence is issued until the Cypriot photo card driving licence is processed.
-This normally takes up to 2 weeks, but the process for expired licenses usually takes longer as verification from the country of the expired license’s origin will be required.
+After an application has been submitted, a temporary paper driving licence is issued.
+This is valid until a Cypriot photo card driving licence is processed.
+The process of exchange normally takes up to 2 weeks.
+The process for expired licenses usually takes longer as verification from the country of the expired license’s origin will be required.

 Copyright infringement!